JavaanseHZ/pulumi-aws-lambda-infra/README.md

 - example request

 ### AWS Lambda
+(not implemented - lambda code directly in infra repo)

-THe Lambda is deployed via pulumi , the release artifact is the release generated on github.
+The Lambda is deployed via pulumi, the release artifact is the release generated via github actions.

 ### Google Cloud Translate

-Access to the google translate andpoint is configured via pulumi and injected as an environment variable into the AWS lambda application.
+Access to the google translate endpoint is configured via pulumi and injected as an AWS secret variable into the AWS lambda.

 ## Application

 ### Python (AWS Lambda)

 The application takes in two parameters:
-- source-language
+- language
-- source-text
+- text

-It translates the text using the gcloud python library abstracting the "projects.locations.translateText" method of the "Cloud Translation".
+It translates the text using the gcloud python library abstracting the ```projects.locations.translateText``` method of the ```Cloud Translation``` API.

+It returns the translated text.

 ### Validation

-not implemented
+(not implemented)

 Examples:
-- src-language field, as google provides an api which languages it supports
+- language field, as google provides an api which languages it supports
-- src-text , restriction on
+- text, restriction on

 ### Error Handling

-not implemented
+(not implemented)

-The google api errors are abstracted into a unified custom error handling.
+The google api errors could be abstracted into a unified custom error handling.

 ## Build

+(not implemented)

-The build is run on feature branches as a quality gate for merging.
+The build can run on feature branches as a quality gate for merging.
-On the main branch, it will create a new versioned application release using Lambda Layers.
+On the main branch, it could create a new versioned application release using AWS Lambda layers.
-The release is versioned using semantic versioning and conventional commits (not implemented).
+The release should be versioned using semantic versioning and conventional commits (not implemented).

 ### Github Actions

+(not implemented)

 The build is separated in 4 stages: